 - Make sure your partner does not feel pressured to sign quickly.

 - Don’t leave signing the agreement late.
-If you and your partner both signed months before the ceremony, it will be easier to convince a court that that it was signed willingly and so should be honoured when dividing assets.
+If you and your partner both signed months before the ceremony, it will be easier to convince a court that it was signed willingly and so should be honoured when dividing assets.

 - Update the agreement regularly.
-If the relationship lasts a long time your financial and family circumstances are very likely to change and a family court could decide the agreement is no longer fair and should be disregarded if the relationship ends and you separate.
+If the relationship lasts a long time, your financial and family circumstances are very likely to change, and a family court could decide the agreement is no longer fair and should be disregarded if the relationship ends and you separate.
 Draft the agreement to accommodate likely changes such as the arrival of children and the career breaks that often follow for one partner.

 So, plan carefully and sit down with your partner to sign your agreement well in advance of your civil partnership ceremony.